People...A US CENTCOM Perspective

-Almost three thousand men and women stationed with the Commands at MacDill continue to train and deploy on exercises and operations that are exciting, hazardous — and usually tedious after the novelty of exotic locales such as Iraqi Kurdish villages or the Peruvian jungles wears off.
-This is an account of just one of these training missions.
+Almost thousands men and women stationed with the Commands at MacDill continue to train and deploy on exercises and operations, and now years later, continuing combat that is exciting, hazardous and all too often deadly — and usually tedious after the novelty of exotic locales such as Iraqi Kurdish villages or the Peruvian jungles wears off.
+This is an account of just one of tiny slice of a non-combat training mission.
 It probably was not as exciting as I remember it now, but paratroopers have a lot in common with fishermen when it comes to telling old tales.

 * * *

 The feeling of brute force pounded from the airframe up through my feet as the pilot man-handled the powerful C-141 low over the tropic sea.
 The combination of flying low for an undetected approach and maneuvering the airspeed to put us on the drop zone at the precise instant slewed the plane back and forth across the sky.
 The pilot’s actions at the controls were transmitted back to the line of paratroopers as an unpredictable series of lurches and jerks as we prepared to jump.